derrotebaron/fodor/man/man1/fodor.md

 NAME
 ----

-FODOR - Flag Optimization using Discreet Optimization in Ruby
+FODOR - Flag Optimization using Discrete Optimization in Ruby

 SYNOPSIS
 --------